Generate by Classification

 NA classification

 For example, re-running our first example (step size of 100, a grid start value of 200) but keeping NAs, we have the following raw data.
-Note that the mapped values will be identical to those from the earlier example, so we have switched the series to Raw Data to see the values for NA:
+Note that the mapped values will be identical to those from the earlier example, so we have switched the series to to see the values for NA:

 We see that the observations 2 and 6, which were missing values in the original data, are encoded with the index value 0.